nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Format:

 * `edit -e OLD_EVENT_NAME -name NEW_EVENT_NAME -t TIME -v VENUE -u PRIORITY` for editing an event's basic information.
-* `edit -p PARTICIPANT -email EMAIL -e EVENT` for editing a participant's contact information in an event.
+* `edit -p OLD_PARTICIPANT -name NEW_PARTICIPANT -email EMAIL -e EVENT` for editing a participant's contact information in an event.
 * `edit -m OLD_ITEM_NAME > NEW_ITEM_NAME -e EVENT` for editing an item's information in an event.

 Remarks: